koszeggy/KGySoft.Drawing/KGySoft.Drawing.Core/.nuspec/readme.txt

   NuGet: https://www.nuget.org/packages/KGySoft.Drawing.SkiaSharp

 💡 Pro Tip:
-When debugging with Visual Studio, use the debugger visualizers for your bitmap data, color and palette instances.
+When debugging with Visual Studio, use the debugger visualizers for your IReadableBitmapData, Palette, Color32, PColor32, Color64, PColor64, ColorF and PColorF instances.
+It contains debugger visualizers also for the various bitmap, palette and color types of GDI+, WPF and SkiaSharp.
 Marketplace: https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers-x64
 GitHub: https://github.com/koszeggy/KGySoft.Drawing.Tools